AI-Engineer-Foundation/agent-protocol/agent_client/python/README.md

 You can find simple usage in the example [here](./examples/minimal.py).

-For more functionalities look at the (API docs)[./docs/AgentApi.md].
+For more functionalities look at the [API docs](./docs/AgentApi.md).